Clinical interests in breast, gastrointestinal (GI), urogenital, head and neck, and lung cancers, plus melanoma and palliative care.

 Dr Renuka Chittajallu is trained in General Oncology and treats many adult solid tumour types.
 She completed her Medical Oncology training at St George and Prince of Wales Hospitals; and was awarded FRACP in 2013.

 Since then, Renuka has been providing Medical Oncology service at Riverina Cancer Care Centre with outreach clinics to Griffith Oncology.
-She has gained extensive experience whilst working at different locations in Private and Public setting.
+She has gained experience whilst working at different locations in both the private and public setting.

 Renuka brings a unique skill set and experience with her initial specialist training at Peter MacCallum Cancer Centre, Melbourne in the field of Palliative Care.
 Her patients have access to knowledge and experience across both specialities and a lovely caring nature.